Top 10 Busiest US Cruise Homeports

 3. Port Everglades (Florida)

 Port Everglades is located in Fort Lauderdale, the South Florida destination synonymous with spring break fun.
-The port has emerged as the third-busiest cruise port in the US, with 3,826,415 cruise guests moving through the port in 2022.
+The port retains its place as the third-busiest in the US, with 4,010,919 cruise passengers transiting in 2024.

 • Name: Port Everglades